Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 If you treat unit testing as a goal in itself, you will quickly find that, despite putting a lot of effort, most tests will not be able to provide you with the confidence you need, simply because they're testing the wrong thing.
 In many cases it's much more beneficial to test wider interactions with integration tests, rather than focusing specifically on unit tests.

-Interestingly enough, some developers often get confused as to what constitutes a unit test or an integration test, which leads to them writing integration tests while still referring to them as unit tests.
+Some developers often get confused as to what constitutes a unit test or an integration test, which leads to them writing integration tests while still referring to them as unit tests.
 Although it could be argued that a unit size can be chosen arbitrarily and can span multiple components, this makes the concept very fuzzy, ultimately just making the overall usage of the term "unit test" completely useless.

 2. Unit tests **lead to more complicated design**

 One of the most popular arguments in favor of unit testing is that it enforces you to design software in a highly modular way.
 This builds on an assumption that it's easier to reason about code when it's split into many smaller components rather than a few larger ones.

-In reality, however, it often leads to the opposite problem, where a particular feature may end up being very fragmented.
-This makes it much harder to assess the code because a developer needs to scan through multiple components that make up what should've been a single cohesive element.
+However, it often leads to the opposite problem, where a feature may end up being very fragmented.
+This makes it much harder to assess the code because a developer needs to scan through multiple components that make up what should have been a single cohesive element.

 Additionally, the abundant usage of abstraction, which is required to achieve component isolation, creates a lot of unnecessary indirection.
 Although an incredibly powerful and useful technique in itself, abstraction inevitably increases cognitive complexity, making it further more difficult to reason about the code.